GameBounty/qiwi-upload-script/README.md

 # qiwi-upload-script
-i made this with barely any sleep
+I made this on barely any sleep it works but will be making it better when i remember about this script again lol